Psychology at ICE

 |The psychology of everyday life||13 March 2015||Available|

 Psychology courses at ICE are taught by tutors whose work spans a wide range of areas.
 Our current tutors’ interests include (to take a few examples) qualitative research methods, autism, existential psychotherapy and death and bereavement.

 The British Psychological Society - the representative body for psychology and psychologists in the UK.

-Department of Social and Developmental Psychology - University of Cambridge
+Department of Psychology - University of Cambridge